camlee/power-meter/esp32-viewe/docs/TIME_AND_HISTORY.md

 - ADC and UART sources automatically record to Real.
 - Realtime simulation automatically records to Demo.
-- Settings -> History provides a segmented `Real | Demo` view filter.
+- Settings -> Data provides a tabbed `Real | Demo` file-catalog filter.
-- The filter changes the file catalog and local Usage data being viewed; it never installs, removes, copies, or reclassifies data.
+- The filter never installs, removes, copies, or reclassifies data.
-- The view defaults to Real after boot and Demo views are prominently labeled.
+- It defaults to the active sensor source whenever the page is entered and is reset when the page is left, making a non-active view intentional.
-- When recording and viewing differ, the UI shows both states.
+- Usage and browser history always follow the active sensor source and expose no independent dataset selector.

 The Demo dataset contains protected session-zero fixture files plus normal recorded Demo sessions.
-Fixture time is pinned once to a recent complete-day window that does not overlap any resolved recorded Demo interval, rather than sliding to now on every boot.
-If recorded Demo time is unresolved, fixture anchoring waits.
+Fixture V2 is generated from the timestamped `demo-source` capture: it spans about 29 hours 45 minutes and preserves one missing source hour as an explicit gap.
+On a fresh dataset its start is pinned once at approximately 48 hours before current time.
+If that would overlap a resolved recorded Demo interval, it moves earlier; if recorded Demo time is unresolved, anchoring waits.
 Queries never sum fixture and recorded coverage for the same interval.
 New Demo files appear normally when the Demo source runs and Demo data is viewed.

 Candidate firmware idempotently creates/updates only the protected fixture version.
 Firmware flash or OTA never removes or rewrites Real history.
 Demo